 There are defenses to cruelty to animals charges that may apply to your specific case.
 Sometimes genuine accidents happen involving animals.
 Innocent people shouldn’t face significant criminal penalties in these scenarios.
 Perhaps you didn’t cause any harm to the animal, the animal was sick or injured and your attempt at care caused further injury, or there was police misconduct.
 Nevertheless, contact our office for a free initial consultation.
 We will carefully analyze your animal cruelty case and suggest next steps, all while prioritizing the best possible outcome.

 If you or someone you know is facing animal cruelty charges in Colorado, be smart.
-Contact the strategic defense lawyers at O’Malley and Sawyer, LLC at 303-731-0719.
+Contact the strategic defense lawyers at Sawyer Legal Group, LLC at 303-731-0719.
 Together, we can protect your future.

 Photo by Tadeusz Lakota